v8/v8.dev/src/blog/understanding-ecma-part-1.md

 [Spec: Completion Record](https://tc39.es/ecma262/#sec-completion-record-specification-type)

 Every abstract operation implicitly returns a Completion Record.
 Even if it looks like an abstract operation would return a simple type such as Boolean, it's implicitly wrapped into a Completion Record with the type `normal` (see [Implicit Completion Values](https://www.ecma-international.org/ecma-262/index.html#sec-implicit-completion-values)).

+Note: The spec is not fully consitent in this regard; there are some helper functions which return bare values and whose return values are used as is, without extracting then value from the completion record.
+This is usually clear from the context.

 If an algorithm throws an exception, it means returning a Completion Record with `[[Type]]` `throw` whose `[[Value]]` is the exception object.
 We'll ignore the `break`, `continue` and `return` types for now.